Maine Practice Materials with helpful tips

 McKenna, James A. and the Public Protection Unit.
 Maine Attorney General's Consumer Law Guide, 3rd ed.
 Augusta, ME: State of Maine, Dept. of the Attorney General

-Corporate/Business Law/Commerical Law
+Corporate/Business Law/Commercial Law

 Patterson, Dennis.
 Maine Debtor-Creditor Law.
 Salem, NH: Butterworth, 1991 with 1992 pocket part.